 What is a Contracting Out Agreement?

-What happens if you don’t have Contracting Out Agreement?
+What happens if you don’t have one?

-When can you get a Contracting Out Agreement?
+When can you get a contracting out agreement?

 Do you need a contracting out agreement?